drmocm/DD_SX8_SDR/README.md

 `./ddsx8-spec -k -x 0 -g 6 | ffplay -f pam_pipe -`

-For my unicable LNB I get the following:
+I get the following with -g 6 for my unicable LNB.
+You can see that there are some false results and some peaks missing:

 	 found 23 peaks
      1. start: 324  stop: 954 freq: 983.30 MHz width: 23.40 MHZ